Kristina2025/Self-Study-Computer-Sicence/README.md

 | MIT18.05: Introduction to Probability and Statistics | TBD | TBD | TBD |
 | MIT6.431: Probabilistic Systems Analysis and Applied Probability |  TBD | TBD | TBD |

-Additinal study:
-- How to Prove It: A Structured Approach, 2nd Edition 2nd Edition by Daniel J. Velleman

 ## Programming Basics